INGEOTEC/NLP-Course/topics/03Collocations.md

 There is an important characteristic for independen random variables, i.e., $$(\mathcal X_1, \mathcal X_2, \ldots, \mathcal X_N)$$ which is

 $$\mathbb P(\mathcal X_1, \mathcal X_2, \ldots, \mathcal X_N) = \prod_{i=1}^N \mathbb P(\mathcal X_i).$$

+Returning to the example "good bad bad good good," the independent assumption means that observing _bad_ as the second word is not influenced by getting _good_ as the first word.